 If you would like a custom made instrument with your preferred wood, please contact me for a quote and recommendations.

-- Choice of back and sides
+- Variety of back and sides chosen for beauty and tone

-- Mahogany and occasionally Cedar neck.
+- Honduras Mahogany and occasionally Cedar neck.

-- Hand carved neck, head, and bridge.
+- Hand carved neck and bridge.

 - Fingerboard and bridge polished and waxed or oiled